HandsomeMichael/ilovetheinternet/README.md

 # ilovetheinternet
-ilovetheinternet, explosion.gif mod for tmodloader. we truly do live in society. pls dont like my code cuz its trash
+ilovetheinternet, explosion.gif mod for tmodloader. we truly do live in society. pls dont look at my code cuz its trash